Harshad1822/Simple_Alarm_Clock/README.md

 ---

+## Objectives:
+The primary objective of this project is to develop a user-friendly Alarm Clock Application with a graphical interface and robust functionalities.
+The application achieves the following:

 ## Features
 - **Set Alarm**: Specify a time in the format `HH:MM` to set an alarm.
 - **Stop Alarm**: Stop the alarm sound when it rings.